Westmoreland County Illegal Dump Surveys

 A third illegal dump survey was conducted in 2009, again to measure the effectiveness of PA CleanWays/Westmoreland Cleanways and Recycling methodology in combating illegal dumping, to identify any remaining or new illegal dumpsites, and to spot trends since the original survey was completed.

-The 2009 Illegal Dump Survey (available here for download) contained some interesting data.
+The 2009 Illegal Dump Survey contained some interesting data.
 Better tools (digital photography, GPS) and methodology in spotting illegal dumping resulted in a much greater number of sites being found by surveyors than in previous surveys, although the volume of trash found at each site was less.
 The purpose of identifying these small sites would be to alert stakeholders to the potential problem areas before they become unmanageable.
+In fact, the estimate of 312 sites containing 336 tons of trash equates to an average of just over one ton of trash per site (picture the bed of a pickup truck).

 You will need the free program Adobe Reader to open PDF files on this page.
 Get Reader here.